gfxholo/iconic/README.md

 - Help & Settings buttons
 - (Tablets) Pin buttons

-## How to install

-This is still a *very* new plugin, so it's not searchable inside Obsidian yet.
-Follow these steps to install it using the BRAT plugin:

-1. Open Obsidian
-2. Search for **BRAT** in the community plugins browser, then install and enable it
-3. In the settings for BRAT, click the **Add Beta Plugin** button
-4. Paste this link `https://github.com/gfxholo/iconic` and click **Add Plugin**

-If you don't want to use BRAT, you can also download the [latest release files](https://github.com/gfxholo/iconic/releases) (ignore the source code) and drop them inside `.obsidian/plugins/iconic/`.

 ## How to use

 Secondary-click an item whose icon you want to change, then click **Change icon** from the menu.
 You can open menus on mobile by pressing & holding an item.
 Certain lists like Files, Bookmarks, and Properties let you hold <kbd>Shift</kbd> to select several items at once.

 Every icon and emoji is searchable by name.
-When you find one that sings for you, click on it to confirm.
 Toggle the emoji picker by clicking the smiley button.
+When you find an icon that sings for you, click it to confirm.

-You can choose one of nine basic colors per icon.
+You can also choose one of nine optional colors per icon.
 These colors follow the CSS theme of your vault, so they adjust automatically when it changes.
-You can also choose a specific RGB color instead.
+If you need a specific RGB color, secondary-click the bubble to open the full color picker.

 ![Icon picker](picker.webp)